robinboncoeur/Art/docs/writing/2DE-1stEd.md

 That he'd "seen the light" was a naïve way to look at things.
 There had to be another reason.

 During afternoon tea, I'd started unpicking that seam with Mara and Lucy.
-What they told me—and Charlotte's dry little quip—took my breath away.
+What they told me — and Charlotte's dry little quip — took my breath away.

 Celeste was driving me home in the sort of silence that discouraged questions.
 She was elsewhere, and not inviting company.